zama-ai/concrete/docs/dev/contributing.md

 # Contribute

 {% hint style="info" %}
-There are two ways to contribute to **Concrete Numpy** or to **Concrete** tools in general:
+There are two ways to contribute to **Concrete-Numpy** or to **Concrete** tools in general:

 * You can open issues to report bugs and typos and to suggest ideas.
 * You can ask to become an official contributor by emailing hello@zama.ai.
-Only approved contributors can send pull requests, so please make sure to get in touch before you do!
+Only approved contributors can send pull requests (PRs), so please make sure to get in touch before you do!
 {% endhint %}

 Now, let's go over some other important items that you need to know.